SeafoodStudios/Staples/docs/debugmaclinux.md

 # If Staples is not working on a MacOS or Linux, follow these steps.
-1. You may not have Python 3.11 installed.
-To fix this, run this command (fill in your path).
+You may not have Python 3.11 installed.
+To fix this, you can either run this command (fill in your path) or [download Python 3.11](https://www.python.org/downloads/release/python-3111/).

 For MacOS:
 ```